 2. Know your audience

 It’s essential that you consider who you’re talking to when you’re creating a learning experience.
-Identify and analyze who you’re targeting with this solution.
+Identify and analyse who you’re targeting with this solution.
 How do they connect to the business problem?
 What do they need from this solution in order to achieve the desired outcomes?